Whenever my workload is piled high and I start dropping balls, I silently wish for more time!

 How long does it usually take you to get into the swing of the day?

-Finishing up your day planning for tomorrow means you can maximize your time to getting things done.
+Finishing up your day planning for tomorrow means you can maximize your time to get things done.
 Arrive at your desk with a clear plan of action and you won’t faff or drain your energy trying to decide what to do next.

 Instead, you can get your head down and get that first task done and dusted in super quick time.